Result Files Description

 Working with Your Results

-Your results come as a compressed file (ending in .tar.gz).
-You'll need to extract it to access the individual files.
+Your results come as a compressed file ending in .tar.gz.
+Extract it to access the individual files.

 Built-in (Windows 10/11): Right-click the file → "Extract All"